On this page:

 Teaching is a formal requirement for the degree in many academic programs and strongly encouraged in others.
 Students should review their departmental requirements for details.
-For information about teaching evaluation and recognition, as well as additional teaching opportunities, visit the teaching section of the GSAS website.

 - In general, these time limits apply to any combination of teaching at Harvard and outside the University.
 Students are expected to use good judgment in accepting additional employment that might delay their academic progress.

-In order to teach, TFs must:
+To teach, TFs must:

 - be proﬁcient in English;